Huawei CFO fighting U.S. extradition says her rights were violated

 Huawei, the world’s largest telecommunications equipment maker, has been accused by the United States of activities contrary to national security or foreign policy interests.
 It is also a defendant in the U.S. case against Meng.
 Huawei denies the charges.

-Reporting by Karen Freifeld; Writing by Chris Sanders; Editing by Denny Thomas and Lisa Shumaker
+Reporting by Karen Freifeld; Writing by Chris Sanders; Editing by Denny Thomas, Lisa Shumaker and Sam Holmes